eshepelyuk/pykli/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/pykli)
 ![PyPI - License](https://img.shields.io/pypi/l/pykli)

-Interactive [ksqlDB](https://ksqldb.io/) command line client with autocompletion and syntax highlighting written in Python.
+Interactive command line client for [ksqlDB](https://ksqldb.io/) with autocompletion and syntax highlighting written in Python.

+Inspired by and also borrowed some code from the great family of CLI tools https://www.dbcli.com/.

-This project is in an early preview stage.
-Please try it and provide your feedback.
+The project is in early stage, but usable for supported functionality.

-PRs and suggestions are welcome.
+All your PRs and suggestions are welcome.

 ## Installation